 little spot just past the rock outcrop with trees on it

 section in order to reach the further high point seen just behind.

 Will have to go back and attempt lower down another day.

 Phil catching the views.

 Congratulations you guys!
 Hard work but the views are incredible!

-Just chillaxing with some of
+Just chillaxing with the

 Rawson Lake Ridge – Sarrail Ridge

 Scramble: Class 1 – Very Steep Hiking if only